unixpickle/anyrl-py/README.md

 * `rollouts`
   * Maybe: way to not record states in `model_outs` (memory saving)
   * Use class methods for worker routines?
+  * Other reward normalization scheme based on running avg
 * `algos`
   * TRPO
   * Schedules for learning rates & other hyper-parameters